Local Plan (Part 2): Site Allocations process

 We are also consulting on a number of new and amended policy options.
 Full details of the consultation are available on the Focused Consultation: Additional Sites and Preferred Options Consultation 2017 page.

-For the consultation documents, details of drop-in sessions and full details of the Preferred Options Consultation, please click on the attached link to the Preferred Options Consultation 2017 Page.
+For the consultation documents, details of drop-in sessions and full details of the Preferred Options Consultation see the Preferred Options Consultation 2017 page.

-More information about this consultation can be found using the following link: Issues and Options Additional Sites Submitted Consultation 2015.
+More information about this consultation can be found on the Issues and Options Additional Sites Submitted Consultation 2015 page.

 Two other documents were published as part of this consultation, to be read in conjunction with the discussion paper.